Premism

 Premism (ಪ್ರೇಮಿಸಂ) is a 2010 Indian Kannada language romantic film directed by Ratnaja of Nenapirali fame.
 He has teamed up yet again with producer Ajay Gowda and music director Hamsalekha for the third time after Nenapirali and Honganasu in this film.
 The film mainly stars Chetan Chandra, Amulya and Varun with actor Sunil Raoh making a guest appearance.

 The film released on 2 April 2010 across Karnataka and set high expectations for its storyline and picturization.

 Plot

-Nitin (Chetan) and Varun (Varun) are Police commissioner and head constable sons respectively.
-They are at loggerheads right from their childhood.
+Nitin (Chetan) and Varun (Varun) are the sons of a Police commissioner and head constable respectively.
+They have been at loggerheads since their childhood.
 Eventually, they both fall for the same girl Amulya, the sister of a traffic inspector.
 They express their love to her directly.
-But she travels back to her background happenings in Belgaum where she was in love with Prasanna (Sunil Raoh).
+But she travels back to her past in Belgaum where she was in love with Prasanna (Sunil Raoh).
 How the twosome win over her despite her background forms the rest of the story.